 "You are nothing!
 Pathetic!
 The only thing you know how to do is kill!
 And even then, you can't do it right!"

 "You useless thing!
 You ungrateful thing!"

 Jay bit his lip to stop himself from gasping at the continued assault.
-He had landed painfully and awkwardly one of his cheeks, he was sure it would bruise...
-Slowly, he got back up to his knees and stared at the ground, trying to regain his breath.
-Trying not to show any more weakness...
+He had landed painfully and awkwardly on one of his cheeks.
+He was sure it would bruise.
+Slowly, he got back up to his knees and stared at the ground, trying to regain his breath, trying not to show any more weakness...
 At Solon's orders, he nodded from the floor, still not looking up at Solon's eyes.
-"Yes, Master." he responded to him, voice tiny.
+"Yes, Master," he said in a tiny voice.
 He didn't want to make him more angry...
-Slowly, Jay shakily got up to his feet and began limping out the door.
+Jay shakily got up to his feet and began limping out the door.

 A boy with bright red hair and loose clothing was wandering around the village nearby where Solon and his ninjas trained.
 He picked up an apple from a market and paid for it before heading off with a smile.
 Looking around, he instinctively knew where he was.
 He didn't bother to use a door.
 Instead, he perched himself on a window sill and looked into the kitchen with a grin.
 "Hey, Jay!" he said, letting one leg hang as he bit into his apple.

 Jay was currently in the kitchen, making dinner for his Master.
 He was cutting the vegetables carefully, and so focused on his work it was as if he was in a trance.
 Suddenly, a voice startled him out of it, making him carelessly cut his own finger with the blade.
 "Ouch!" he hissed, dropping his knife as he instinctively brought up his hand to his chest.
 Jay growled and swiveled around to glare at the window.
 "What are you doing here, Noah?" he scolded the other, while mentally berating himself for letting himself be that startled.
 What kind of ninja was he?